BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Primal-dual formulation

 \textbf{Case 1: Linear regression}.
-Consider the linear model $\y=\X\bbeta + \veve$ with design matrix $\X\in\RRR^{n\times p}$ and i.i.d. errors Here $\X$ and $\y$ are standardized such that the intercept term is removed from the model and each column of $\X$ has $\sqrt{n}$ norm.
+Consider the LM $\y=\X\bbeta + \veve$ with design matrix $\X\in\RRR^{n\times p}$ and i.i.d. errors.
+Here $\X$ and $\y$ are standardized such that the intercept term is removed from the model and each column of $\X$ has $\sqrt{n}$ norm.